stevetyler/ember-template-lint-fix/transforms/no-debugger/README.md

-# block-indentation
+# no-debugger

 ## Usage

 ```
-npx ember-template-lint-fix block-indentation path/of/files/ or/some**/*glob.js
+npx ember-template-lint-fix no-debugger path/of/files/ or/some**/*glob.js

 # or

 yarn global add ember-template-lint-fix
-ember-template-lint-fix block-indentation path/of/files/ or/some**/*glob.js
+ember-template-lint-fix no-debugger path/of/files/ or/some**/*glob.js
 ```

 ## Input / Output